 Friday afternoon (and through to the evening) on the 1st of June saw tens of millions of Visa payments in Europe fail to be processed.

 51.2 million to be exact, undoubtedly causing carnage among the profusion of after-work drinks across the continent.

 Visa Europe CEO Charlotte Hogg has explained in an 11-page letter to House of Commons' treasury select committee chairperson Nicky Morgan that the glitch all came down to a malfunctioning switch.

-The company maintains two redundant data centres in the UK with either one equipped to handle all of the Visa transactions in Europe.
-With all systems running normally, the processes are synchronised with one data centre able to take over from the other seamlessly in the event of a technical problem.
+The company maintains two redundant data centers in the UK with either one equipped to handle all of the Visa transactions in Europe.
+With all systems running normally, the processes are synchronised with one data center able to take over from the other seamlessly in the event of a technical problem.

 “If the primary switch fails, in normal operation the backup switch would take over.
-In this instance, a component within a switch in our primary data centre suffered a very rare partial failure which prevented the backup switch from activating.”
+In this instance, a component within a switch in our primary data center suffered a very rare partial failure which prevented the backup switch from activating.

-The result of this was a lengthy period in which Visa had to isolate the system of the primary data centre that was malfunctioning and stubbornly attempting to synchronise messages with the backup data centre, culminating in a backlog of messages at the second facility that hampered its ability to process transactions.
+The result of this was a lengthy period in which Visa had to isolate the system of the primary data center that was malfunctioning and stubbornly attempting to synchronise messages with the backup data center, culminating in a backlog of messages at the second facility that hampered its ability to process transactions.